 What are stablecoins needed for?

-Stablecoins can be used in most of the cases as other cryptocurrencies, with the added advantage of price stability.
+Stablecoins can be used in most cases as other cryptocurrencies, with the added advantage of price stability.

 In certain conditions and for a number of products and services cryptocurrency with high volatility, such as bitcoin, may be inappropriate or even unsuitable.
 For example, if you regularly make payments for rental housing, then it is not recommended to store the funds for these payments in such a volatile currency as Bitcoin.
 However, BTC is more suitable for investment.
 Stablecoins can be used for money transfer, derivatives/lending, dApps (decentralized applications), as a means of savings, means of exchange, a measure of value, etc.